regan008/amanda-regan.com/content/_index.md

 Welcome!
 I am an Assistant Professor in the [Department of History and Geography](https://www.clemson.edu/caah/departments/history/) at Clemson University.
 I specialize in digital history as well as late-nineteenth and twentieth-century U.S. history with a focus on women and gender.

 Previously, I was a Digital Humanities Postdoctoral Fellow at Southern Methodist University's [Center for Presidential History.](https://www.smu.edu/cph)I earned my Ph.D. from George Mason University in 2019.
 From 2013 to 2015 I was a Digital History Fellow at the [Roy Rosenzweig Center for History and New Media (RRCHNM)](https://rrchnm.org).
-Following my fellowship, I continued at RRCHNM where I served as the Software Development Manger for the [PressForward Project](https://pressforward.org) and as the Managing Editor of [Digital Humanities Now](https://digitalhumanitiesnow.org).
+Following my fellowship, I continued at RRCHNM where I served as the Software Development Manager for the [PressForward Project](https://pressforward.org) and as the Managing Editor of [Digital Humanities Now](https://digitalhumanitiesnow.org).

 I am currently working on a book manuscript entitled, [_Shaping Up: Physical Fitness for Women 1880-1965_, which examines why the fitness of female bodies was a matter of national concern and interest throughout the twentieth century.